MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-Though the majority of chemicals in beauty products present slight or zero threat, several have been associated with severe medical problems, such as cancer, and neurological harm.
-Chemicals in cosmetics invade your body through the skin and inhalation, and lead to similar problems as food chemicals, per this site.
+Though the majority of chemicals in cosmetics pose hardly any or absolutely no danger, several dozen have been linked with severe medical issues, including cancer, and neurological harm.
+Chemicals in cosmetics get into the body through the skin, inhalation, ingestion and internal use, and cause similar dangers as food chemicals, per this site.

-Chemicals linked to cancer can be found in food and many other everyday products.
-However, no group of consumer products is subject to less government inspection than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-While many of the chemicals and contaminants in cosmetics and personal care products most likely present little risk, your exposure to a few has been linked to critical health conditions, such as cancer.
+Chemicals linked to cancer are found in food and a lot of other commonly used products.
+But, no sector of consumer products is accountable to less government inspection than cosmetics and other personal products, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+While many of the chemicals and contaminants in cosmetics probably pose minimal risk, subjection to a few is linked to critical health conditions, such as cancer.